-Make sure to add dry mixture slowly and scrape the sides to make sure the batter will all be properly mixed.
+Make sure to add the dry mixture slowly and scrape the sides to make sure the batter will all be properly mixed.
 Be sure to work out any lumps, too!

 Bake for about 20 minutes or until the cookie are slightly browned at the bottom.